docrepair-fonts/lugrasimo-fonts/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fdocrepair-fonts%2Fdr-vivigraph-fonts.git%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fdocrepair-fonts%2Fdr-vivigraph-fonts.git%2Fgh-pages%2Fbadges%2FUniversal.json

-Dr Vivigraphs Dr Vivigraph is a DocRepair font intended for improving document compatibility with the ISO/IEC 29500 standard.
-Dr Vivigraph is based on Fondamento.

-Fondamento & Fondamento Italic are calligraphic lettering styles based on the traditional Foundational Hand, a basic teaching style created by Edward Johnston in the early 20th century.
+Dr Vivigraph is a DocRepair font intended for improving document compatibility with the ISO/IEC 29500 standard.
+Dr Vivigraph is based on Fondamento, a typeface in calligraphic lettering style based on the traditional Foundational Hand, a basic teaching style created by Edward Johnston in the early 20th century.
 The letterforms are clear and cleanly legible, basic and formal.

 Designed by Brian J. Bonislawsky for Astigmatic (AOETI).